XPMUser/XPMUser.github.io/README.md

   The Earth Tower is back in business and plus, you can have All-Out-Attack once the energy's full.

+- 2.65.0 | Coming Soon!

+  Need to add...

 - 3.0.0 | Coming Soon!

   The Lost Island doesn't exist anymore.

 - 6.136.0 | Coming Soon!
 NEW AVATAR!?
 EW!
 2

   New wizard looks and other new stuff.
-Making faces for free is no longer available.
+Making faces for free is no longer possible.
+You can now battle the Puppet Master.
 New unknown outfit: seafoam tank top with fuchsia underwear.

+- 6.139.0 | Coming Soon!
+Merchant Art Update!

+  The merchants were redesigned.

 - Prodigy Reborn 1.0 | Not Recommended!

   Too many bugs for the saves in later than April 2020.
 The saves don't even work in here without the bugs.
 At least the going home error doesn't occur for any 1-30-0 saves.

-Prodigy Definitive Edition | Fake Multiplayer Mode!
+- My Prodigy Definitive Edition | Fake Multiplayer Mode!

+  You can now view copies of bots' player cards.
+The bots don't talk or leave the zone.
+The bot's house is your house.
+The gift means Rickroll and the battle icon can give you a video of Good Time by Owl City.
+The map does nothing in the player menu and the leaderboards were replaced by the PDE info that's coming soon.

+- Daboss7173's Prodigy Definitive Edition | Closed Source!

+  This is version 1.50.0.
+Multiplayer Mode is coming soon!
+You can't even break the 4th wall due to it being closed source instead of open source.
+You can only use the saves from this version.

+- Ao28th28's Prodigy Definitive Edition | Prodigy Insider Program in 2014.

+  This is a modified Summer 2014 beta testing version!

 - The Current Version | Actual Multiplayer Mode!